gsampallo/automated_report_python/README.md

 3. On ManejoMail.py, need to change the credential of your SMTP server.

 Finaly configure cron/scheduled tasks to run reporteSemanal.py when you need.

+## Article

+Can find a more detailed article about how work on http://www.gsampallo.com/blog/2019/07/05/generar-un-reporte-en-excel-automatico-con-python/